Johndsalas/space_commander/README.md

 Resource Caps: Most of the resources for your ship are displayed as current Number / maximum number on your display. current number represents the current number of that resource in your reserve.
 Maximum number represents the maximum number of that resource your ship can hold.
 Resources produced in excess of this number are lost.
 Morale id displayed as a percentage and cannot be raised above 100%.

 Event Specifics: There are 21 different events in the game each will either tax one specific resource or tax your choice of two different resources.
 Each resource or resource paring has an equal likelihood of being encountered and you may encounter the same event in a given round (Though this is unlikely).
-The amount that each resource will be taxed will very within a given range. the range for each resource is the same across all events.
+The amount that each resource will be taxed will very within a given range.
+The range for each resource is the same across all events.

 ## Good luck, and thank you for playing!